Learn more about the Fralin Biomedical Research Institute at VTC

 As one of the nation’s fastest-growing research enterprises, the Fralin Biomedical Research Institute at VTC is a destination for world-class researchers.
 The institute’s scientists focus on diseases that are the leading causes of death and suffering in the United States, including brain disease, heart disease, and cancer.
 In just 10 years, the research institute has experienced unprecedented growth: doubling its enterprise and lab facilities in Roanoke, while also securing laboratory space on the Children’s National Research & Innovation Campus in Washington, D.C., to expand Virginia Tech’s Cancer Research Alliance and study pediatric brain and spinal cord cancers.
 We are committed to making our workplace inclusive for everyone.
 Read our Fralin Biomedical Research Institute Principles of Human Dignity and Non-Discrimination

-The Fralin Biomedical Research Institute makes transformative scientific advances to:
+The Fralin Biomedical Research Institute makes transformative scientific advances to improve the human experience.

 - Understand the fundamental processes of human health and disease.